WPoets/awesome-enterprise-wp/README.md

 # Awesome Enterprise (WP)

-Awesome Enterprise is a shortcode based low code platform that comes with useful services and apps that enable us to create easily custom Workflows in WordPress.
-This is the WordPress plugin to enable code editing for Awesome Enterprise Platform and enable low code flow within the WordPress framework.
+Awesome Enterprise is a shortcode-based, low-code platform that comes with useful services and apps, enabling us to easily create custom Workflows in WordPress.
+This is the WordPress plugin that enables code editing for the Awesome Enterprise Platform and facilitates low-code workflows within the WordPress framework.

 To use this plugin, you will also need to install the Awesome Enterprise Framework, which you can do using

 `composer create-project wpoets/awesome-enterprise`

-You will need to update the wp-config.php file with various defines specified in sample-config.php in the samples-index folder.
+You will need to update the wp-config.php file with the various defines specified in sample-config.php, located in the samples-index folder.

 ### Changelog